wouterd/docker-maven-plugin/README.md

     the image will be retained after the container is stopped.
 - `<registry>` captures the host name and port of a private Docker registry, to which the image should be pushed, optional.

-## `push-images` goal
-The `push-images` goal allows you to push any marked images that were built in a prior execution of the `build-images` goal to a Docker image registry.

-If you wish to push the image to a private registry (that is, a registry other than https://registry.hub.docker.com/ then the host (and port number) of the registry should be explicitly specified in the `<registry>` parameter of the image or incorporated into the `<nameAndTag>`.

-          E.g.
-          myregistry.corpdomain.net:5000/repo:tag

-If the registry is omitted, then https://registry.hub.docker.com/ is assumed.

 ## `tag-images` goal
-The `tag-images` goal allows you to assign additional tags to any images which may have been built in a prior execution of the `build-images` goal, and optionally push these tags to a Docker image registry.
+The `tag-images` goal allows you to assign additional tags to images and optionally flag those tags to be pushed to a Docker image registry in a subsequent
+`push-images` execution.
 Below is an example snippet.

           <execution>